chef/automate/components/docs-chef-io/content/automate/supermarket_with_automate_ha.md

     {{< figure src="/images/automate/ha_output_ocid_app.png" alt="OC-ID Application Output">}}

-1. The configuration of supermarket in Chef Automate HA can be done in the same way as Standalone Automate.
+1. The configuration of the supermarket in Chef Automate HA can be done in the same way as Standalone Automate.
 Refer to the [Supermarket Integration](/automate/supermarket_integration_with_automate/#supermarket-configuration) page to view the configuration steps.

 Refer to the [Configuration](/automate/configuration/#encrypt-cookies-with-custom-secret-key-in-oc-id-service) page, to check the optional settings for integration of private Supermarket in Chef Automate.